 How I Made It:

 Well, I didn’t want the gift to be just a bunch of stuff I bought.
 I mean, c’mon!
 You guys know me, and I always have to take it a step further.
-So, I spent HOURS researching Gin, Gin recipes, compound Gins, the history of Gin and everything else I could think of.
-With that information, I made this super cute printable.
-Its got all of the instructions the recipient needs to use the items in the kit to make Gin.
+So, I spent HOURS researching make your own Gin, Gin recipes, compound Gins, the history of Gin and everything else I could think of.
+With that information, I made this elegant black and white printable.
+It has all of the instructions the recipient needs to use the items in the kit to make Gin.
 I’ve got 3 different compound Gin recipes to use as a guideline and place for them to write their own concoction.
-Oh, and I tried to make it “not too cutesy” per my hubby’s request.

 After that, I made a cute label printable and put his name in it.
 I glued it to the bottle and voila!
 Personalized awesome DIY Gin kit!
 GET THE LABELS.